leanswift/leanswift.github.io/ecommerce/pages/econnect-m3/20.2.0/usermanual-econnect-m3-part-1.md

 ## Customer General Configuration

 <kbd><img alt="import history" src="https://github.com/leanswift/leanswift.github.io/blob/dev/ecommerce/images/customer-general-config.png"></kbd>

 This section now contains the key parameters for how to handle customer creation, both for a B2B and a B2C site.

-NOTE!
+**NOTE!
 The &#39;Customer Template ID&#39; field has dual function depending on whether the Customer Registration feature is used or not.
 For a single site, these features are mutually exclusive in that one is intended for B2B- and the other for B2C use.
+If ### Create Customer via IMS is set to &#39;Yes&#39;, Customer creation is done via IMS, else the regular econnect-ION workflow is followed. **

 ### Create Customer On Registration